Salaries & JobsUpdated March 2026

 LowNational avg: $55,000High

 Here's what the data doesn't capture about Lafayette: it's a city where the Nextdoor app has become the de facto price-check tool for every home service.
 The economy here features an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short, which ripples into service pricing across the board.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 For teacher salary, these local dynamics matter more than any national trend line.

 What Matters Most